 - Lysefjorden Rundt, which is one of the Norway's most spectacular long-distance hikes, recommended by the Norwegian Trekking Association.

 - Jenafjell is a full-fledged summit hike through an exciting and varied landscape where you are rewarded with fantastic views of the Lysefjord.
 Start in Lysebotn, just below Auklend farm.

 - Middagskjerringa is a trail through a high mountain landscape high above the Lysefjord that is little known and little used, but leads you to a rare vantage point.
 The trail starts from Lysevegen.

 Experience Kjerag from the fjord

-Kjerag is just as impressive seen from the fjord, from either a ferry or a sightseeing boat.
-You can catch a glimpse a 1000 metres above you.
-Are you lucky, you might see base jumpers during summer.
+Kjerag is also impressive from the fjord.
+You can glimpse Kjeragbolten, 1000 metres above you, from a ferry or sightseeing boat.
+If you're lucky, you might see base jumpers in the summer.

 Kjerag is labelled as a National scenic hike.
 National scenic hikes are a selection of trails and hiking destinations that, through long-term and integrated planning, can withstand very high visitor numbers without impairing the quality of nature, culture and experiences, and where the high visitor numbers will also contribute to local value creation.